PotentialParadox/User_Configurations/README.md

 This repository contains my personal user configurations for a variety of different applications.
 For those who haven't used any of the following, I believe that these are very good starting points.
 Note that I personally did not make any of the following plugins and take no credit for them.
-I've created hyperlinks to the creators github accounts, for more information, please follow thoses.
+I've created hyperlinks to the creators github accounts.
+For more information, please follow thoses.

 # Install
 These configuration require the installation of vim and tmux.